Applications Manager Jobs in USA with Visa Sponsorship

 Which employers sponsor H-1B visas for Applications Manager positions?

 Large healthcare networks, university IT departments, and enterprise software companies are among the most consistent sponsors for this title.
-Government contractors and financial institutions also appear frequently in H-1B disclosure data.
+Government contractors and financial institutions also appear frequently in H-1B visa disclosure data.
 To find currently open roles with sponsorship, browse Applications Manager listings on Migrate Mate, which filters specifically for visa-sponsoring employers.

 Can I get an O-1 visa as an Applications Manager?